ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/03-hello-windows-iot.md

 __NOTE:__ You can verify or modify these values by navigating to the project properties (select Properties in the Solution Explorer) and choosing the Debug tab on the left.

-Now press __F5__ to run the application and you should see it deploy on the RPi2 and you will see the red LED blink.
-If the red LED is not blinking, recheck your wiring.
+Now press __F5__ to run the application and you should see it deploy on the RPi2.
+You will see the red LED blink in unison with the red circle on the screen.
+If the red LED is not blinking, but the display on the screen is, recheck your wiring.

 # Conclusion &amp; Next Steps